 So, if you’ve been scheduled to have an ablation, or you’re curious to learn more about this common procedure, read on as Shalabh Chandra, MD, an electrophysiologist with Georgia Heart Institute, answers some of the most common questions.

 Q: What Is Cardiac Ablation?

 Cardiac ablation is used when a person is experiencing abnormal heart rhythms, where the heart beats too fast or irregularly.
-When this occurs, we perform an ablation o heart issues that’s contributing to the heart rhythm issues.
+When this occurs, we perform ablation for heart issues that are contributing to heart rhythm issues.